squeakyspacebar/kinesis-doc/content/02-fundamentals.md

 Relating each element to a biological analogue may be helpful:

-- The CE can be seen to represent the muscle fibers that contract under activation.
+- The CE represents muscle fibers that contract when the muscle is activated.
-- The PE can be seen to represent passive elastic connective tissue around the contractile muscle fibers that resist stretching or compression.
+- The PE represents passive connective tissue around the contractile muscle fibers that are elastic and resist stretching or compression.
 Being passive means that the element does not respond directly to activation.
-- The SE can be seen to represent the (also passive and elastic) tendinous material that attaches muscle to bone.
+- The SE represents the tendon (also passive and elastic) that attaches muscle to bone.

-A reminder that these biological interpretations are merely mental conveniences.
-Real biological muscle structure and function is much more complex, featuring dynamics often overlooked in Hill-type models.
+A caveat though that these biological interpretations are merely for mental convenience.
+There are of course much more complex and detailed models of muscle structure and function depending on the characteristics being investigated.

-Also, as a clarifying note if you're exploring the literature for the first time, PE and SE elements often only consist of a parallel *elastic* element (PEE) and a serial *elastic* element (SEE) respectively, but some models may also feature a parallel damping element (PDE) or even a serial damping element (SDE); both the elastic and damping elements are typically considered components of their broader respective elements (i.e. the PE consists of both the PEE and SDE, and the SE consists of both the SEE and SDE).
+Also, a note if you're unfamiliar, PE and SE elements are often seen only consisting of a parallel *elastic* element (PEE) and a serial *elastic* element (SEE) respectively, but it's not uncommon to encounter models that also feature a parallel *damping* element (PDE) and/or a serial *damping* element (SDE); both the elastic and damping elements are typically considered component parts of their broader respective elements (i.e. the PE consists of the PEE *and* PDE, and the SE consists of the SEE *and* SDE).

 ### Overview of the Multi-Segment Hill-Type Muscle Model in Kinesis

-The model in Kinesis is heavily based on the descriptions in [(Geijtenbeek, et al., 2013)](/10-bibliography.md), but its construction was informed by multiple papers and required further accommodations to operate smoothly in Unity.
+The muscle model in Kinesis is heavily based on the descriptions in [(Geijtenbeek, et al., 2013)](/10-bibliography.md), but its construction was informed by multiple sources and required adjustments to operate smoothly in Unity.
+In this multi-segment model, the muscle's physical length is defined by a series of muscle nodes—points defined on the character model—that are linked together to form muscle segments.

-In this multi-segment model, the muscle's physical path is described by a series of muscle nodes—point positions defined on the character model—that link together as muscle segments.
-Segments with nodes defined on separate adjacent bodies are said to *span* the joint connecting the bodies.
-These segments are used when calculating the joint torques generated by the muscle.
+Each muscle node has a position defined relative to a body part or "bone" and maintains that relative position to the bone as it moves.
+Each segment is defined by exactly a pair of nodes, and those with their nodes on separate (but adjacent) bodies/bones are said to *span* the joint that connects the bodies/bones.
+These spanning segments are important for calculating the joint torques generated by the muscle.

-To drive the muscle dynamics, each muscle receives an *excitation signal* which is then mapped by some defined *activation dynamics* into a *muscle activation*, which controls muscle contraction activity.
-As a muscle contracts or relaxes, both the length of the CE and the velocity of contraction are used to determine the generated contractile force, which is in turn used to calculate the joint torques generated by the muscle.
+Each muscle receives an *excitation signal*, which is then transformed by *activation dynamics* into a *muscle activation*, which is what drives muscle contraction.
+Both the CE length and contraction velocity are used to determine the contractile force being generated, which is then used to calculate the joint torques generated by the muscle.

-The joint torque calculations are based on the following definitions.
-The muscle's contractile force (which the model outputs as a scalar magnitude value) is applied down the line of action, which is defined from the muscle segment's tail position (the one with the higher index) toward its head position.
-To put it another way, the muscle's contractile force scales the line of action unit vector.
-The lever arm is simply the vector from the joint position toward the [spanning] muscle segment's tail position.
+The joint torques are calculated based on the following.
+Each muscle's contractile force (which is a scalar magnitude value) is applied to the *line of action*, which is a unit vector pointing from the spanning muscle segment's tail node (the one with the higher index) toward its head node.
+Put another way, the magnitude of the muscle's contractile force scales the line of action unit vector.
+The *lever arm* is simply the vector from the joint toward the spanning muscle segment's tail node.

 | ![Diagram of a multi-segment muscle model](images/fundamentals-multi-segment-model.png) |
 | :----------------------------------------------------------: |